What is nasal endoscopy?

-- He or she may repeat this step 2 more times on the same side of your nose.
+- They may repeat this step 2 more times on the same side of your nose.
 (Each pass lets your healthcare provider see a slightly different part of your nasal cavity and sinuses.)

 - Your provider may then repeat the procedure on the opposite side of your nose.
-Again, he or she may need a few passes of the scope to get the needed information.
+Again, they may need a few passes of the scope to get the needed information.

 - If needed, your provider may remove a tissue sample as part of the endoscopy.
-He or she may send this tissue to a lab to be checked.
+They may send this tissue to a lab to be checked.

 What happens after a nasal endoscopy?

 Talk with your healthcare provider about what to expect after your nasal endoscopy.
-Ask if he or she has specific instructions.
+Ask if they have specific instructions.
 If you had your procedure in the office, you should be able to go home right after the procedure.
 You should be able to go about your activities as normal.
 Let your provider know if you have a nosebleed that doesn’t go away.

 The nasal endoscopy often provides the information needed to create a treatment plan.
 You might discuss this with your healthcare provider right after your endoscopy.
-In other cases, he or she might want to order more tests, such as a CT scan.
+In other cases, they might want to order more tests, such as a CT scan.
 If you had a tissue sample taken during your procedure, these results may take a few days to come back.